MateusOliveira30/Top-Intelligent-People/README.md

-# Análise de Pessoas Inteligentes
+# Analysis of Intelligent People

-Este projeto realiza uma análise exploratória dos dados contidos no arquivo top_intelligent_people_in_the_world_5000.csv, que inclui informações sobre algumas das pessoas mais inteligentes do mundo.
-Utilizamos bibliotecas como pandas e matplotlib para manipulação e visualização dos dados.
+### Introduction

-### Dependências
+This project performs an exploratory analysis of the data contained in the file top_intelligent_people_in_the_world_5000.csv, which includes information about some of the most intelligent people in the world.
+We use libraries like pandas and matplotlib for data manipulation and visualization.

-Para executar este notebook, você precisará das seguintes bibliotecas Python:
+### Dependencies

-1. pandas
+To run this notebook, you will need the following Python libraries:

-2. matplotlib
+#### 1. pandas

-### Análise Exploratória
+#### 2. matplotlib

-A análise inclui etapas como:
+### Exploratory Analysis

-1. Verificação de valores ausentes
+The analysis includes steps such as:

-2. Descrição das variáveis
+#### 1. Checking for missing values
-3. Visualização dos dados através de gráficos
+#### 2. Describing the variables

-### Como Usar
+#### 3. Visualizing the data through charts

-Certifique-se de que o arquivo top_intelligent_people_in_the_world_5000.csv está no mesmo diretório que o notebook.
+### How to Use

-Execute as células do notebook sequencialmente para reproduzir a análise.
+Make sure the top_intelligent_people_in_the_world_5000.csv file is in the same directory as the notebook.
+Run the notebook cells sequentially to reproduce the analysis.

-### Contribuições
+### Contributions

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir uma issue ou enviar um pull request.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.